Meditation isn’t enough, okay?

 Everyone is teaching you how to find happiness, how to experience unconditional love etc. and the self-help and spiritual communities are full of it.
 While the desire to find love, happiness, and transcend difficult emotions is normal … it doesn’t deal with the root cause of our suffering which can and will come up over and over again.

-Take a moment to re-read these quotes …
+Take a moment to re-read these quotes and really absorb them …

 The truth is that spirituality can easily be used to escape, avoid, numb, and repress deeper issues within us, all in the name of “love and light.”
 (Namaste!)